Medical Reviewer- Device Safety

 Job Description

-TCS (Tata Consultancy Services) is seeking an experienced Medical Reviewer (Device Safety) to join our pharmacovigilance function.
-Part of the Tata Group, TCS operates across 46 countries with over 500,000 consultants and is listed on both BSE and NSE.
-This is a permanent, full-time role focused specifically on medical device safety conducting clinical review of safety cases, making causality and seriousness assessments, and authoring high-quality medical narratives.
-If you hold an MBBS or MD and have a background in adverse event reporting or device safety, this role is built for you.
-Candidates newer to this space but with a strong clinical foundation will also be considered, though prior exposure to adverse event reporting is expected.
+TCS (Tata Consultancy Services) is seeking for an experienced Medical Reviewer (Device Safety) to join their pharmacovigilance function.
+This is a full-time role which specifically focuses on medical device safety, conducting clinical review of safety cases, making causality and seriousness assessments, and authoring high-quality medical narratives.

 Key Responsibilities